UK Directors’ report, employment of disabled persons and employee involvement, SI 2008/410 Sch 7

 Corporate governance statement (extract)

-The Company has an established wellbeing strategy that encompasses five pillars of wellbeing: social, environmental, physical, mental and financial.
+Employee wellbeing arrangements and workplace implications The Company has an established wellbeing strategy that encompasses five pillars of wellbeing: social, environmental, physical, mental and financial.
 Within these pillars there are a range of resources and tools available for line managers and employees to access, including:

 • our employee assistance programme which is run by the Licensed Trade Charity.
-They operate a free, 24/7 confidential helpline and a website available to all employees.
+They operate a free, 24/7 confidential helpline and a website available to all employees;

-• an online wellbeing centre that provides access to workout videos, nutritional advice, financial wellbeing tools and mindfulness and meditation videos and articles.
+• an online wellbeing centre that provides access to workout videos, nutritional advice, financial wellbeing tools and mindfulness and meditation videos and articles;

-• financial wellbeing tools and support.
+• financial wellbeing tools and support;

 • menopause awareness training for employees and line managers.